The Best Places to Buy Stylish, Affordable Rugs Online

 If you love the look of vintage but want more size, color and shape options, you can achieve a similar look for a lot less with designs from eSale Rugs.
 They have an impressive selection of vintage-inspired rugs that really do look vintage, from Persian-inspired bohemian rugs to groovy-inspired designs.
 This chartreuse floral rug is giving us major 70s vibes.

 Rugs Direct had tons of trendy, budget-friendly rugs, but the coolest product line is their collection of vinyl cloth.
 These trompe l'oeil designs mimic pricey tile and it’s gorgeous, from Portuguese azulejos to French bistro-inspired “tile.”
 The smaller mats and runners are perfect for kitchens, laundry rooms or mudrooms because they just wipe clean.

-The funky apparel company has really doubled down on their homewares line in the last couple of years with tons of big-ticket items such as furniture and sofas.
+The funky apparel company has really doubled down on its homewares line in the last couple of years with tons of big-ticket items such as furniture and sofas.
 And they have a great selection of trendy area rugs at a reasonable price.
-We love this tufted rug for a hip loft or studio.
+We love this checkerboard shag rug for a hip loft or studio.
 Plus, most of their rugs are machine-washable!